crashkonijn/GOAP/Package/Documentation/Classes/Actions.md

 ```
 {% endcode %}

-## Action class
+## Action Class

-An action always inherits from the `ActionBase<TData>` class.
-The generic type is the action data class.
-The action data class is used to store the state of the action.
-The action class itself should be stateless, since only one instance is used to perform the same action on multiple agents.
+The action class defines the behavior of the action.
+It should be stateless since a single instance might be used to execute the same action on different agents.
+The class inherits from `ActionBase<TData>`, where `TData` is the action data class.

 ### ActionRunState

-The `ActionRunState` is an enum that determines the state of the action.
-It can be one of the following values: `Continue` or `Stop`.
-Stop will stop the action and return to the planner.
-Continue will continue the action and perform it again next frame.
+This enum indicates the action's current state:

+- **Continue**: The action will persist and be re-evaluated in the next frame.
+- **Stop**: The action will terminate, and control will revert to the planner.

+### Examples

+The provided examples illustrate how to implement specific functionalities within the action class and action data.
+They've been retained in their original form for clarity.

 ### Examples
 {% code title="WanderAction.cs" lineNumbers="true" %}